Harry Kane’s World Cup fears as Tottenham star faces scan on ankle

 “They are one of the best teams in Europe without a doubt so the fact we’ve stretched them and taken them so far I think is a compliment for my team.”

-Source: Harry Kane’s World Cup fears as Tottenham star faces scan on ankle
+Source: Harry Kane’s World Cup fears as Tottenham star faces scan on injured ankle

 Share this: